ethanuppal/swim-clean-all/README.md

 (although they probably have a better implementation than the hacky code I wrote!).

+You can even set a config file to, for example, automatically skip certain directories.

 ## 🚀 Showcase

 ![Example usage of the tool](./asset/showcase.gif)